Key facts

 About AFS Logistics

-AFS Logistics is a privately held freight broker headquartered in Shreveport, LA, founded in 1982.
-Estimated at roughly $160 million in gross brokerage revenue, AFS has built a differentiated position by combining LTL freight brokerage with freight audit and payment services — two capabilities that most freight brokers keep separate.
+AFS Logistics (legal entity AFS Advantage LLC) is a privately held LTL and freight audit specialist freight broker founded in 1982 and headquartered in Shreveport, Louisiana, with an estimated $160 million in gross brokerage revenue.
+AFS has built a differentiated position by combining LTL freight brokerage with freight audit and payment services — two capabilities that most freight brokers keep separate.
 For shippers who move significant LTL volume and struggle with carrier invoice errors, overcharges, or reconciliation, AFS offers a single provider relationship that covers both the transaction and the back-office management.

 LTL is AFS's primary mode strength, with dry van FTL as an active secondary offering.
 The freight audit and payment capability means AFS reviews LTL invoices for billing errors, duplicate charges, and accessorial overcharges — a service that often returns 2–5% of freight spend to shippers who have not previously audited their bills systematically.
 Managed transportation is also an active service for shippers who want outsourced freight operations rather than transactional brokerage.
 AFS's Louisiana base gives it strong carrier relationships in the South Central US.